 Depending on the used VMM, the network throughput performance of the virtual guests differs significantly.
 In Figure 3, we plot the bandwidth the traffic generator produced ("offered bandwidth") against the throughput the central test system was able to forward ("measured throughput") averaged over all nine repetitions of a test.
 The error bars, which in many cases can hardly be seen, present the 95% confidence intervals for the mean values.
+We use the following abbreviations to shorten the labels in the figures: raw for the system without virtualization, VMw-E for VMware with the full-virtualized network card E1000, VMw-VM for VMware with the para-virtualized network VMXNET3, and VBox for VirtualBox.
 The graphs for the 1500 byte packets reveal no difference between the system without virtualization and most of the VMMs.
 Only the VirtualBox system is not able to forward all packets.
 For smaller packet sizes, i.e. 1000 bytes and 500 bytes, the difference between the different VMMs is clearly visible.
 The fact that the offered bandwidth for all packet sizes above 500 bytes increases up to the maximum of the link, i.e. 1 Gbit/s, shows that the VMMs are able to fetch the packets from the network interface.
 However, in all cases in which the measured bandwidth is lower than the offered bandwidth, a significant number of packets get lost in the unit under test (UUT).
 Looking at Figure 3d, two additional effects can be noticed for the smallest used packet sizes, i.e. 64 bytes.
-Not all graphs extend to the same length on the y-axis.
+Not all graphs extend to the same length on the x-axis.
 This means that the traffic generator was not able to offload the same amount of traffic to the UUT in all cases.
 This behavior is caused by layer-2 flow control.
 Whenever the frame buffer of the network card is fully occupied, the network card sends a notification to the sending interfaces to throttle down the packet rate.
 The maximum throughput of the UUT is never affected by this behavior.
-We kept it activated, as it provides another option to the test system to react on traffic rates it cannot handle besides dropping packets.
-Please note that in all cases in which the layer-2 flow control is actively reducing the sent packets, the test system already drops packets.
+Hence, we keep it activated, as it provides another option to the test system to react on traffic rates it cannot handle besides dropping packets.
+Please note that in all cases in which the layer-2 flow control is actively reducing the number of sent packets, the test system already drops packets.
 This behavior, therefore, never influences the maximum throughput of the system.
 The second observable effect is the behavior of OpenVZ when forwarding 64 byte packets.
 The OpenVZ system achieves a maximum throughput at a given input rate and collapses afterwards.
 We also notice this effect in other scenarios with 64 byte and 500 byte packet sizes.
-But in these cases, the throughput rate does not only collapse but is heavily varying for some offered traffic rates.
+But in these cases, the throughput rate does not only collapse but is heavily varying.

-Fig. 3: Offered bandwidth vs throughput of VMMs for different packet sizes.
+Figure 3: Offered bandwidth vs throughput of VMMs for different packet sizes.